-Enter a descriptive name for the import job.
-Use this name to track your jobs while they are in progress and once they are completed.
+- Enter a descriptive name for the import job.
+Use the name to track the progress of your jobs.

-- This name may contain only lowercase letters, numbers, hyphens, and underscores.
+- The name may contain only lowercase letters, numbers, and hyphens.

 - The name must start with a letter, and may not contain spaces.